pombreda/lepl/doc-src/manual/download.rst

 Installation
 ------------

-There are several ways to install LEPL --- they are described below, simplest first.
+There are several ways to install Lepl --- they are described below, simplest first.
 If you want a local copy of the manual you should also read the :ref:`localdocs` section.